ValerioMedeiros/felipy/README.md

 # Felipy

-A free educational library in Python.
+A Free Educational Library in Python.

 # Goals:
   - Build a web module to draw using Python and webassembly.